lukegriffith/ShowTruthTable/readme.md

 # ShowTruthTable.py

-Python progarm I created to help me with logic in my introduction to Maths course.
+Python3 progarm I created to help me with logic in my introduction to Maths course.

     enter python expression or type exit.
             > r and q